Menu

 UPDATE:

 Otis most often cited 1934 as his birth date.
 This is the date that was on the passport that he was issued in 1986 under the name Otis Boyd (the family name is Boyd in the 1940 census, where is he listed as Junior Boyd).
 My ex-wife Amy and I helped him obtain this passport by going to the passport office in Chicago and filling out the forms including those he needed to verify his birthdate (by affidavits from family members, as I recall, since no birth certificate could be found).
-When Rick Bates, Otis’ manager in his final years, saw this passport, the name Boyd had been crossed out and Rush written in.

 Otis’ wife Masaki says his previous passport under the name Otis Rush Jr. cited a birth date of 1933.

 When Masaki and I were trying to determine what birth date to put on his Mississippi Blues Trail marker in 2007, she talked to some family members and decided that it should probably be 1935 although all the previous years back to 1931 came up as possibilities.
 We talked about this again in May of 2018 and she said she was still not sure even after more conversations with family and a trip she made to Philadelphia, Mississippi, to take care of some matters, including Otis’ marriage there on Dec.
 31, 1949, which apparently had not been legally ended since no divorce papers were filed.
+Masaki later told me that Otis had to go back to Philadelphia from Chicago for the marriage, which was a double ceremony arranged between the Boyd/Rush and Clemons families.
+Otis signed his marriage license as Otis Junior Boyd and gave his age as 21, which would have meant a 1928 birthdate!
+His brother WIlmon was married at the same time, and their sister Odie Mae later married the brother of Otis’ and Wilmon’s wives.

 Birthplace: